astra1dev/AUnlocker/.github/ISSUE_TEMPLATE/bug_report.md

  - Operating System: [e.g. Windows 10]
  - Game version [e.g. v2024.6.18]
  - AUnlocker version [e.g. 1.1.4]
+ - Other Among Us Mods you are using [e.g. TownOfHost v5.1.8]

 **Additional context**
 Add any other context about the problem here.